 #1 - Experience

-Also, searching for experience doesn’t always mean looking for a marketing director with the most gray hairs and dozens of photos of the great grandchildren either.
-While it’s possible that they’ve kept up all of the new social and interactive marketing techniques, it’s likely they may not be as “hip” to these important aspects of digital advertising and marketing as they should.
-The right combination may be someone who has plenty of real world experience, yet is young and (let’s face it) kewl enough to be on the cutting edge of digital marketing trends as well as new technologies.
+Also, searching for experience doesn't always mean looking for a marketing director with the most gray hairs and dozens of photos of the great-grandchildren either.
+While it's possible that they've kept up all of the new social and interactive marketing techniques, it's likely they may not be as “hip” to these important aspects of digital advertising and marketing as they should.
+The right combination may be someone who has plenty of real-world experience, yet is young and (let's face it) kewl enough to be on the cutting edge of digital marketing trends and current strategies as well as new technologies.

 #2 - Reliability

-Reliability also means the agency answers their phones or gets back to you promptly.
-If your calls always go to voicemail or your emails for unanswered for days, you’re either too low on the agency’s totem pole or they’re just plain flaky.
+Reliability or reputable agency also means the agency answers their phones or gets back to you promptly.
+If your calls always go to voicemail or your emails go unanswered for days, you're either too low on the agency's totem pole or they're just plain flaky.
 You would be wise to steer clear of any agency with a pattern of poor communication.

 #3 – Size of the Agency

-Small to medium-sized agencies on the other hand often have the ability to be more flexible than their heavyweight counterpart.
-This affords them the opportunity to be more “nimble” in their decision making and less rigid in their operating procedures, hence being more inclined to accommodate a client’s special needs.
+Small to medium-sized digital marketing agencies on the other hand often have the ability to be more flexible than their heavyweight counterpart.
+This affords them the opportunity to be more “nimble” in their decision-making and less rigid in their operating procedures, hence being more inclined to go the extra mile and accommodate a client's special needs.

-Big or small, make sure your prospective digital agency is excited about your business and the creative challenge that lie ahead.
-The size of your company, or your budget, shouldn’t matter in the quality of customer service you receive.
+Are you still wondering which direction you should go?
+Ask the agency directly.
+Ask them if they want your project.
+Big or small, make sure your prospective digital agency is excited about your business and the creative challenges that may lie ahead.
+The size of your company, or your marketing budget, shouldn't matter in the quality of customer service you receive.

 #4 - Chemistry

-Are the people at the prospective agency easy to talk to and do they seem approachable?
-If everything goes according to plan, you may be working with this agency for years, so it makes sense to pick one that you feel good about.
+In your agency search you are looking for a potential marketing partner, stop and ponder that a moment... now think, are the people at the prospective agency easy to talk to, and do they seem approachable?
+If everything goes according to plan, you may be working with this agency for years, so it makes sense to pick one that you feel good about and that will help you reach and surpass your business objectives and business goals.

 Captivation Agency understands there is a lot of competition for your business.
 We take pride in our work and strive to maintain the highest levels of customer satisfaction.
-Please contact us today to talk to a friendly Captivation representative and see how we can reduce your operating expenses, increase your productivity and make your company more competitive.
+Please contact us today to talk to a friendly Captivation representative and see how we can reduce your operating expenses, increase your productivity, help you identify effective strategies to grow your business, and make your company more competitive.

 Need Help Choosing The Right Digital Agency?